Types of Time Entries

 Bezala supports two types of time entries:

-Work-time entries: Record when you started and finished work for the day.
+Work-time entries: Record when you started and finished work for the day, including breaks.
+Required fields: Date, Start time, End time, Breaks, Work type.
 Used by most companies for general time tracking.

 Project time entries: Track time spent on specific tasks and projects.
+Required fields: Project/cost center, Task, Date, Hours, Description.
 Commonly used by consulting companies for client billing.

 Creating a Work-Time Entry